 Or think about this, Sean.

-Let's say a friend of yours comes to you and says that her boyfriend is beating her up, and she wants to borrow your gun because she's afraid he's gonna come and and do her harm.
+Let's say a friend of yours comes to you and says that her boyfriend is beating her up, and she wants to borrow your gun because she's afraid he's going to come and do her harm.

 And she doesn't have a gun of her own, so she has to borrow yours.

-That act, once she leaves your presence and she goes back to her house to defend herself against a boyfriend that's beaten her up, you would now be subject to a year in federal prison and a hundred thousand dollar fine for that, Sean.
+That act, once she leaves your presence and she goes back to her house to defend herself against a boyfriend that's beating her up, you would now be subject to a year in federal prison and $100,000 fine for that, Sean.

 That's just insanity.

-This is these are House Democrats posturing because the Republicans aren't going to support it in the Senate, uh, or at least I don't think so.
+These are House Democrats posturing because the Republicans aren't going to support it in the Senate, or at least I don't think so.

-Do you think that has it any chance of passing?
+Do you think that has any chance of passing?

 I don't think they will.